St. Hilary Roman Catholic Church: New Church edifice

-The new church had been built by this time.
+The new church was dedicated on May 30, 1967 and the original church was subsequently torn down.
 It was the newest "modern" architecture of the times, a huge white edifice set at an angle on the lot.

 It was in stark contrast to the old church, both inside and out.
 The old church had a very small entrance with porch on the outside, while the newer building has a wide entrance.

 The old church was impressive, with its ornate altar from where the priest said Mass with his back to the congregation.
 Priests' robes had a brocade-type design on the back, and the Priest's sleeves of his outer garment would open widely as he held the chalice high above his head.
 On three sides of the church but especially in the front were hand-painted life-size statues.

 There were side areas right and left of the main altar in the old church, with racks of votive candle sitting below very large statues.
 Attached to the front of both racks was a metal coin box; if you had coins (pennies, nickels, dimes), you could light a votive candle (or a couple) using very long sticks.
-You'd put the end of the stick into the flame of a lit candle, then light a new one of your choice.
-And you were supposed to pray for someone if you lit a candle - but many of the young children wanted to light candles even if they had no coins, just to watch the dancing flames.
+Visitors could put the end of the stick into the flame of a lit candle, then light a new one of their choice.
+They were supposed to pray for someone if they lit a candle, but many of the young children wanted to light candles even if they had no coins, just to watch the dancing flames.

 The new church altar faced front while the old church altar had taken up the entire back wall.
 The altar area of the new church was no longer separated by the communion rail of the old church.